wang7367/ElevatorSaga/README.md

 # Challenge Progress
 The current algorithm passes the following challenges.
-Note that the challenges are partially random, so it may take more than one try to pass a challenge in some cases.
+Note that the challenges are random, so it may take more than one try to pass a challenge in some cases.
+(Approximate passing rates for each challenge are included)

 | Challenge | Condition | Status | Passing Rate |
 |---|---|---|---|